datascience-gft/blog_posts/telematics/blog.md

 print(response.text)
 ```

-The outcome was 0, meaning that this is considered as a normal instance so that no special attention is required.
+The outcome was 0, meaning that this specific data entry is considered as normal so no special attention is required.

 ### Competitive Driving Analysis
 ### Abnormally Detection